everypay/everypay-woocommerce-addon/README.md

 8. Everypay & PCI compliance requires to use SSL always
 9. This plugin Support refunds **(Only in Cents)** in woocommerce interface.
 On full refund order state changes automatically to refunded(WooCommerce Feature).
 10. Upon refunds the items are not restocked automatically

+## Translation

+Due to incompatibility between latest version of woocommerce and polylang you can use https://el.wordpress.org/plugins/theme-translation-for-polylang/ in order to translate this plugin.